open-telemetry/opentelemetry-specification/specification/metrics/api-user.md

 The `Meter` interface allows creating registered metric instruments using a specific constructor for each kind of instrument.
-There are at least six constructors representing the six kinds of instrument, and possible more as dictated by the language, for example, if specializations are provided for integer and floating pointer numbers (such languages might support 12 constructors).
+There are at least six constructors representing the six kinds of instrument, and possibly more as dictated by the language.
+For example, if specializations are provided for integer and floating pointer numbers, the OpenTelemetry API would support 12 constructors.

 Binding instruments to a single `Meter` instance has two benefits:

 1. Instruments can be exported from the zero state, prior to first use, with no explicit `Register` call
-2. The library-name and version are implicitly included in each metric event.
+2. The library-name and version are implicitly included in the metric event.

-The recommended practice is to define structures to contain the instruments in use and keep references only to the instruments that are specifically needed in application code.

 We recognize that many existing metric systems support allocating metric instruments statically and providing the `Meter` interface at the time of use.
-In this example, typical of statsd clients, existing code may not be structured with a convenient place to store new metric instruments.
-Where this becomes a burden, it is recommended to use the global meter provider to construct a static `Meter`, to construct metric instruments.
+In one example, typical of statsd clients, existing code may not be structured with a convenient place to store new metric instruments.
+Where this becomes a burden, it is recommended to use the global `MeterProvider` to construct a static `Meter`, and to construct and use globally-scoped metric instruments.

-The situation is similar for users of Prometheus clients, where instruments are allocated statically and there is an implicit global.
+The situation is similar for users of existing Prometheus clients, where instruments can be allocated to the global `Registerer`.
-Such code may not have access to the appropriate `Meter` where instruments are defined.
+Such code may not have access to an appropriate `MeterProvider` or `Meter` instance at the location where instruments are defined.
 Where this becomes a burden, it is recommended to use the global meter provider to construct a static named `Meter`, to construct metric instruments.